Undergraduate and graduate

 Graduate Assistantships are available through Graduate Admissions and Academic Services.
 The Graduate Assistantship Program offers matriculated graduate students the opportunity to gain valuable academic and workplace experience in the University of Saint Joseph community in exchange for tuition assistance or stipend.
-Eligible students must submit the Student Application with an attached resume to Graduate Admissions and Academic Services in McDonough Hall.
+Eligible students must submit the Student Application with an attached resume to Graduate Admissions and Academic Services.
 Student applications can be found at www.usj.edu/graduateassistantship.

 The Student Application for each academic year is posted the first week of April and must be submitted by early May.
 Applications will be accepted after that time; however, those applicants will only be considered if a position opens during the academic year.

-The international office will assist students in finding the appropriate programs for their needs.
-When students have chosen a program, the office will guide them through the study abroad registration.
-This process includes getting approval of transfer credits as well as insuring that financial aid, insurance, and other requirements are met.
+A study abroad advisor will assist students in finding the appropriate programs for their academic and career needs.
+When students have chosen a program, the advisor will guide them through the study abroad registration.
+This process includes getting approval of transfer credits as well as insuring that financial aid, insurance and other requirements are met.
 Students should begin planning their study abroad experience early in their academic career.

 Students accepted for study abroad are expected to: